trungvose/jira-clone-angular/README.md

 - `git clone https://github.com/trungk18/jira-clone-angular.git`
 - `cd jira-clone-angular`
-- `npm run install-dependencies`
 - `npm run start:back` for the API
+- The API server should run on `http://localhost:3000`
 - `npm run start:front` for angular web application
-- App should now be running on `http://localhost:4200/`
+- The app should run on `http://localhost:4200/`

 ### Unit/Integration tests 🧪

 I skipped writing test for this project.
 I might do it for the proper backend GraphQL API.

+## Compatibility

+It was being tested on IE 11, Chrome and Firefox.
+For Safari, there are some minor alignment issues.

 ## Author: Trung Vo ✍️